A video of a firefighter intentionally starting fires on purpose has gone viral on the internet.

 In a video posted online, a California wildland firefighter explained the usual practice of igniting controlled fires, but witnessing her set fire to land on purpose confused a lot of people.

-Meg Hayes shared the footage of her using a special tool to deliberately create fires in a California woodland on TikTok on June 23.
-Since then, the post has gained over 1.4 million views.
+On June 23, Meg Hayes posted a video on TikTok showing her using a specific equipment to start fires in a California woodland.
+The post has received over 1.4 million views since then.

-In the clip, Hayes can be seen driving along in a vehicle, using what looks like a paintball gun to shoot at the trees.
-The tool is actually called a PyroShot, which is used to create the controlled fires that are sometimes necessary to improve land for a variety of reasons.
+Hayes is seen driving around in a vehicle, shooting at the trees with what appears to be a paintball gun.
+The device is known as a PyroShot, and it’s used to start controlled fires that are occasionally required to improve land for various reasons.

-@megehayes#pyroshot #wildlandfire #fire #wildlandfirefighter #prescribedburn #work #workday #wildlandfiregirl #forestry #environmentalism♬ original sound – Meg Hayes

 PyroShots are machine-gun-like devices that fire high-grade potassium permanganate balls.
 However, before they are fired, they are pumped with glycol, which creates a chemical reaction, as shown in the video.
 The reaction takes approximately 20-40 seconds, during which time the ball is launched.
 The ball then ignites into a flame and burns for roughly two minutes once it has landed in its designated region.